FATCA Exemption: Who Qualifies & How to Avoid Reporting

-Under FATCA (Foreign Asset Tax Compliance Act), many US expats are required to report their foreign assets to the IRS by filing Form 8938.
-FATCA generally requires Americans to report all their foreign assets when filing their taxes.
-However, there are some types of assets that are exempt from this requirement—including real estate located in the United States and certain retirement plans meaning that some expats have FATCA exemption.
+Under FATCA, many US expats are required to report their foreign financial assets to the IRS by filing Form 8938.
+However, some types of assets are exempt from this requirement.

 Key Takeaways